 Cats suffering from URI may find it hard to meow.
 They may also have lethargy, a running nose, and watery eyes.

-If your cat has developed growths along the throat, they may find it difficult to vocalize.
+If your cat has developed growths along the throat, it may find it difficult to vocalize.
 Coughing, ear infections, and sneezing are other symptoms of these growths.

 The Larynx is the part of a cat’s respiratory system where vocal cords are located.